sseerrggii/intercooperation_website/index.md

 We are considering to add other tools we've been building, in the areas such as short circuit distribution logistics and website sale, cooperative housing, ...

+## Shared function documentation

+We're working to creat a shared platform for functional documentation on the tools we develop.
+It's currently under construction [here]({{ site.links.doc }}).

 ## Road map & Highlight Topics for 2020

 * Set up an intercooperation group: strategy, website, documentation system, ...